-Student Volunteer Opportunities Student-led clinics offer real-world experience through direct client service.
+Student Volunteer Opportunities Student-led clinics\ offer real-world experience through direct client service.
 These opportunities enable students to connect with mentors at pro bono law firms and nonprofits.
-Volunteer Clinic for Veterans This student-founded clinic provides free legal representation for serviceconnected disability claims and civil matters for those who have served our country.
+VOLUNTEER CLINIC FOR VETERANS This student-founded clinic provides free legal representation for serviceconnected disability claims and civil matters for those who have served our country.
 Learn more.
-International Refugee Assistance Project Law students assist volunteer attorneys in providing individual legal representation for refugees seeking resettlement, and they engage in policy work around refugee issues.
-Emory Immigrant Legal Assistance In collaboration with the Church of Jesus Christ of Latter-Day Saints, students assist local immigration attorneys in providing brief legal advice to metro Atlanta immigrants who walk into the monthly legal clinics.
-Service in these clinics is performed on a volunteer basis, not for academic credit.
+INTERNATIONAL REFUGEE ASSISTANCE PROJECT Law students assist volunteer attorneys in providing individual legal representation for refugees seeking resettlement, and they engage in policy work around refugee issues.
+Learn more.
+EMORY IMMIGRANT LEGAL ASSISTANCE In collaboration with the Church of Jesus Christ of Latter-Day Saints, students assist local immigration attorneys in providing brief legal advice to metro Atlanta immigrants who walk into the monthly legal clinics.
+Learn more. \ Service in these clinics is performed on a volunteer basis, not for academic credit.

-Barton Child Law and Policy Center The center promotes and protects the legal rights and interests of children who are involved with the juvenile court, child welfare, and the juvenile justice systems.
+BARTON CHILD LAW AND POLICY CENTER The center promotes and protects the legal rights and interests of children who are involved with the juvenile court, child welfare, and the juvenile justice systems.
 Clinical and summer offerings include: - Policy and Legislative Clinic-with faculty supervision, engages students in the process of policy development and advocacy for concrete reform proposals. - Juvenile Defender Clinic-with faculty supervision, students admitted to practice law under Georgia's Student Practice Act provide holistic legal representation for children in delinquency and related proceedings. - Appeal for Youth Clinic-seeks to create systemic reform through students who, with faculty supervision, provide holistic appellate and post-conviction representation to youthful offenders in the juvenile and criminal justice systems through direct appeals, habeas petitions, resentencing hearings, and education proceedings. - Emory Summer Child Advocacy Program-provides hands-on experience in the field of child advocacy to students performing daily work under the supervision of child welfare and juvenile court professionals.
 Learn more.

-Vulnerability and the Human Condition

-Since its inception, the Vulnerability and the Human Condition Initiative has aimed to carve out academic space in which scholars can imagine models of state support and legal protection that focus on the commonalities of the human condition-most centrally, the universal vulnerability of human beings and the imperfection of the societal institutions created to address that vulnerability.
+VULNERABILITY AND THE HUMAN CONDITION Since its inception, the Vulnerability and the Human Condition Initiative has aimed to carve out academic space in which scholars can imagine models of state support and legal protection that focus on the commonalities of the human condition-most centrally, the universal vulnerability of human beings and the imperfection of the societal institutions created to address that vulnerability.
 The program hosts scholars, speakers, and events that explore and strengthen the concept of vulnerability.
 Learn more.